mohammedhrima/Wolf-Compiler/README.md

     - add for loops

 - function declaration:
-    - if variable sent by refrence allocate there space in function code then push rbp to the stack
+    + if variable sent by refrence allocate there space in function code then push rbp to the stack
-    - take params by refre or value
+    + take params by refre or value
     - variadic arguments
-    - return keyword
+    + return keyword
     - built in functions:
         - is_dynamic
         - is_fix
         - dyn: allocate in heap
+        + output
+        - input
     - polymorphism

 - memory management: